Azutech/Grad-Cali/README.md

 # Grad-Cali
-This is a short description of a booking ticket for a cinema.
+This is a short description of a booking ticket for a cinema using the semaphore function to prevent overbooking.

 ## Installation